Off-the-job training rule for apprenticeships

 - Training that takes place outside of an apprentices paid working hours

 - Functional skills support with English and Maths which is funded separately

 What does count as OTJ training?

 - Teaching of theory e.g. lectures, role play, simulation exercises, online learning

 - Learning support – this counts, as learners will need a range of approaches and support which should be addressed

 - Time spent writing assignments – can be included as new KSB’s can be learnt and developed through individual or group assignments

 For more examples of what counts as OTJ training in pharmacies, please refer to the NPA’ s guide above.

-- The quantity of delivered OTJ must be recorded on the apprenticeship agreement and the commitment statement.
+- The quantity of OTJ training to be delivered must be recorded on the apprenticeship agreement and the commitment statement

 - Skills 4 Pharmacy track a learner’s completed OTJ hours through their activities on the learner’s e-portfolio.